Frequently Asked Questions

-Q. About two weeks ago I got pulled over for speeding, and the officer seen a bottle of alcohol in the back seat, I got arrested, while I was doing the sobriety test I refused the breathalyzer because he said if I did it would be an infraction like if I were to run a stop sign or speed, then once I got to the police station I did one and blew a .052, but I am only 20.
-I am sending in my request for an administrative hearing to the DMV and it says I must state whether or not I want the officer subpoenaed to go.
+Q. About two weeks ago I got pulled over for speeding, and the officer saw a bottle of alcohol in the back seat, I got arrested, after doing the sobriety test I refused the breathalyzer because he said if I did it would be an infraction like if I were to run a stop sign or speed, then once I got to the police station I did one and blew a .052, but I am only 20.
+I am sending in my request for an administrative hearing to the DMV and it says I must state whether or not I want the officer subpoenaed to appear.

 A. You absolutely must request presence of the certifying officer AND request that the administrative hearing be ‘in person.’
 If you fail to ask that the hearing be held ‘in person’ then all you get is a brief telephone conference with the administrative judge.
 If you do not request the presence of the certifying officer, then the administrative judge will make a determination in your driver’s license suspension hearing based solely on the documents submitted by the officer to the Department of Revenue.
 If you do request the presence of the certifying officer at the hearing and that officer fails to appear, the administrative judge will typically dismiss the pending order of suspension.

 Q. I was in a diversion for theft charge.
 Then the I got convicted with domestic battery.
-Couldn’t contact my diversion officer, because I couldn’t have the number from my mother because I can’t have no contact between my witnesses.
-I fail to report to my profession offices within 72 hours when I am convicted.
-I didn’t even know I could try to call anyone let alone a diversion officer
+I couldn’t contact my diversion officer, because I couldn’t get the number from my mother due to the no contact between me and my witnesses.

 Q. I was accused of causing physical harm to another person with a vehicle yet when the police arrived the person I supposedly harmed was driving the vehicle and showed the police there was no cuts, lacerations, contusions, bruising, bleeding, or any other physical evidence of the crime having occurred.
 An EMT was called to the scene to check the supposed victim and the EMT told the police there was no evidence of an assault of any kind.
 The officer’s response was we have witnesses to the assault.
 They told the alleged victim and I that we were lying and they told me you’re going to jail.
 Since then the supposed victim has obtained a report from a doctor saying that there are no signs of any physical assault of any kind having ever occurred.